jhonnyvalues23/Python-Flask-Mongodb-Crud/README.md

-# This repository contains the CRUD Application which is built on Python and its web framework of Flask.
-For Database we use Mongodb Atlas to share the collections among them.
+# Repository contains the
+# CRUD Application
+# Built on Python
+# Web Framework Flask
+# Database used Mongodb Atlas